 As you consider self-care, keep all of the tools discussed in this overview in mind.
 Remember the following:

 - The principles of Whole Health apply to everyone; that includes you and your patients.
 Use the Whole Health Approach (including the personal health planning steps you learned) to support your own self-care.

-- Burnout harms your health, and it also harms the health of your patients.Fortunately, it can be prevented and healed.
-Choose some ways to build resilience that resonate with you, and make them a part of your life.
+- Burnout harms your health, and it also harms the health of your patients.Fortunately, it can be prevented and you can heal.
+Choose some ways to build resilience and make them a part of your life.

 - Any care plan is easier to implement in small steps.
 That is true for your patients, and it is true for you.
 Take it one step—one goal—at a time.
 Choose just a few ways to cultivate resilience and/or reverse burnout at any given time.

 - Have fun with all of this!
 Try not to perceive it as yet another task on your to- do list.
 Don’t fall prey to that inner perfectionist who can make the process less enjoyable.